 However, don’t (I repeat, don’t) use a fiber laser to mark or engrave wood.
 It can pose a serious fire hazard, as I'll explain soon.

 Now, don't worry.
-There are many other ways to safely use lasers to engrave – or even cut or weld – materials, which we will discuss later in this blog.
+There are many other ways to safely use lasers to engrave – or even cut or weld – materials, which we will also discuss later in this blog.
 But MECCO does not recommend using a fiber laser for wood applications.